nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows what happens when the user decide to change a theme.
 Take change the theme to Dark as an example.

 ![SettingThemesSequenceDiagram](images/SettingThemesSequenceDiagram.jpg)

-The following is a use case for changing themes.

-**Use case: Changing to a different theme** **System**: HobbyList
-**Actor**: User

-**MSS**
-1. User change a theme
-2. HobbyList show the target theme
-3. HobbyList saves the change as default ui for next time when user open the app.

-   Use case ends.

 #### Design Considerations